Quarantine (Egan novel): Plot summary

 A member of the canon uses the stolen eigenstate mod to cheat the production of engineered microbes that can install the mod into people, while also acting and spreading like a disease would, so that he may spread the ability to smear to humanity and join the aliens in smeared reality.
 Nick attempts to stop the release of the plague but is unsuccessful.
 Not long after, New Hong Kong begins to be filled with strange and impossible events, people changing faces, turning to glass or vanishing while holograms become real and the sky begins to rain blood.
 Nick finds Po-kwai, and both affirm that while they are not precisely scared of what is coming, they are not ready for such an existence.
 Po-kwai postulates that this outcome was inevitable and not the fault of smeared Nick—that instead the smeared total of all of humanity tunneled into possibility.
 Humans around them begin to blur as the smeared minds begin to increase in complexity.
 Both watch as stars begin to appear in the sky until it is filled with blinding white light.

 In the epilogue, Nick resides in a refugee camp outside of New Hong Kong, the disease apparently only spreading within the city before stopping, but not before causing massive damage and leaving millions dead, often in gruesome and fantastical ways.
 The only difference for Nick being that his Loyalty mod and the mod simulating love for his wife have been permanently removed, with Nick finding the idea of embracing artificial satisfaction disgusting despite his newfound grief.
 It is left unclear if the Bubble still exists.
 Nick and Po-kwai part ways, confused as to why smeared humanity, after going through the trouble of coming to exist, would interact with reality outside the bubble and recoil.
 Nick initially believes that smeared humanity found the world outside the bubble distasteful, causing them to suicide into a single unique eigenstate again.
 He begins to suspect though that humanity has in fact smeared and joined the universe, and that he is merely one possibility out of infinite miracles and infinite suffering, his perceived reality being but one tiny aspect of his emergent, smeared self.
 Nick tries to come to terms with this, lying awake at night contemplating it till he finally falls asleep.

+Publication history

+After the novel's initial publication in Australian in 1992 by Legend, it was reprinted as follows: